chetanyakan/rasa/docs/user-guide/setting-up-ci-cd.rst

 important as you start introducing more complicated stories from user conversations.
-End-to-end testing is only as thorough and accurate as the test cases you write, so you should always update your test conversations concurrently with your training stories.
+End-to-end testing is only as thorough and accurate as the test cases you write, so you should always update your test conversations whenever you make changes to your training stories.

 .. code-block:: bash